 Fresno Grizzlies Game Notes vs Visalia

-Tomorrow, we have My Job Depends on Ag Night and Fireworks!
-On Saturday, June 11th, we have a Zac Veen Bobblehead giveaway (first 1,500 fans) and on Sunday, June 12th, we celebrate Parker T. Bear's birthday!
+Tonight, we have My Job Depends on Ag Night and Fireworks!
+Tomorrow, June 11th, we have a Zac Veen Bobblehead giveaway (first 1,500 fans) and on Sunday, June 12th, we celebrate Parker T. Bear's birthday!

 The Grizzlies and Rawhide continue their six-game series tonight.
 First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
-Grizzlies RHP McCade Brown and Rawhide RHP Peniel Otano are the probable starters.
+Grizzlies RHP Brayan Castillo and Rawhide RHP Yilber Diaz are the probable starters.
 I have attached the roster/game notes.

 NEW RULES IN 2022: Major League Baseball announced in March that experimental rules will expand in the California League for the 2022 season.
 The following rules include the return of the pitch clock and pickoff limits.
 Pitchers must deliver a pitch within 14 seconds with the bases empty and 18 seconds with runners on base.
 Hitters must be in the batter's box and be alert to the pitcher with nine seconds left.
 Pitchers will also be limited to two pickoff attempts or step-offs per plate appearance; any more without retiring the baserunner will effectively function as a balk.
 The league also added larger bases, increasing the size from 15 to 18 inches, a rule in place at Triple-A during the 2021 season.
 The increase is aimed to provide more room for players to operate around the bases, while modestly shrinking the distance between bases themselves.
 Additionally, the larger bases are composed of material that is expected to perform better in wetter conditions.
 Finally, teams must have a minimum of four defensive players on the infield when a pitch is delivered, with at least two infielders on either side of second base.
 The penalty for violation is an automatic ball, but if the hitter swings and gets a better outcome, the offensive team can take that.
 Goal is to increase batting average on balls in play.